ywmaa/Advanced-Movement-System-Godot/README.md

-# Welcome to the Advanced-Movement-System-Godot wiki!
+# Welcome to the Advanced-Movement-System-Godot

 # This project is a template for creating advanced Third/First Person movement in GODOT;
 You may use it in any other camera type like RTS, but you will need to tweak it yourself.